No Exam Life Insurance Marketing: A Playbook for Reaching Younger Buyers

 - Cost per bound policy — CPL divided by the product of the two rates above.
 This is the only figure that tells you if the campaign pays.

-For reference, our senior-market book runs around $7.40 CPL at roughly a 1-in-6 close.
+For reference, we run our own senior-market book, so these funnel rates come from live campaigns, not theory.
 Younger-buyer life CPLs will differ by market — treat your first 30 days as data collection, not profit.
 The transferable lesson is that the close rate, not the CPL, is where most agents leave money on the table, and it is fixed with faster calls and a tighter offer, not a bigger budget.

 Compliance and tone for a skeptical audience